 Julia Delano Marsh was the youngest child, born on July 27th 1877.
 Her mother Julia Maria died only five months later – on Christmas day.

-Julia married John Cordes.
-They had one child, Helen Margaret Cordes, born on October 13, 1902 in San Francisco.
+Julia married Edmond Cords.
+They had one child, Helen Margaret Cords, born on October 13, 1902 in San Francisco.
 She’s my grandmother.

 “I was born in San Francisco, but my earliest memories are of a little silver mining town in Colorado called Silverton.
 I don’t remember my father and never knew what happened to my father.”

-Indeed we have little information about John Cordes.
+Helen indeed knew very little about Edmond Cords.
 Who he was, when he and Julia got married, when they split, etc. Also how did Julia end up leaving San Francisco for small mining towns?

 Interesting this notice appears in the Los Angeles paper.
 Meaning they were in L.A.?